 Kent-based Brookfield Plants and started off by growing just a couple of different varieties.

-Seven years later, his day lily nursery is now home to a myriad of different hostas and hemerocallis.
+Eleven years later, our nursery is now home to a myriad of different hostas and hemerocallis.

-Last year was his most successful season yet as Brookfield Plants exhibited at 12 shows, including the RHS Chelsea Flower Show and RHS Hampton Court Palace Show — and was awarded 10 gold medals.
+Last year was successful season as Brookfield Plants exhibited at 10 shows, including the RHS Chelsea Flower Show and RHS Hampton Court Palace Show — and was awarded 8 gold medals.